ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

 1. Expand the section of **Configure geo routes(optional)**:
    1. Click **Add route**, select **Western Europe** and click **Add**.
    1. Click **Add pool** to select the **UK** pool.
-   1. Configure additional routes as shown in the following table and click **Provision 1 Instance**.
+   1. Configure additional routes as shown in the following table.
+   1. Click **Provision 1 Instance**.

 | Region               | Origin Pool |
 | :---------------:    | :---------: |